bbauska/Coursera-Bootstrap/readme.md

 Inside there I use the a tag with the class nav-link and this also allows me to use the href.
 Attribute to define the link there.
-And the first one that I\'m going to include is Home.
+And the first one that I&apos;m going to include is Home.

 This would include an item called Home in this navigation bar.